As writers, we always want to create an antagonist so powerful that the readers themselves will be terrified in their seats.

 The answer to creating the best Antagonist you can is to make him not actually wrong.

 The Antagonist sees the Protagonist as the antagonist.
 In simpler words, the bad guy actually sees the good guy as the bad guy in the story.

 We all have our different POVs (Point Of Views) from the person next to us.
-For example, if some of us watched a play on the left side of the theater, we’d actually be seeing it quite differently from the people on the right side of the theater!
+For example, if some of us watched a play on the left side of the theater, we’d actually be experiencing it quite differently from the people who watch it on the right side of the theater!

 So, the antagonist is going to be viewing his situation with a completely different POV from the protagonist!

-So, why will this make him so scary?
+So, why will this make him so blood-chillingly scary?

-It’s because the Antagonist, in his own right, actually has a good reason for being who he is.
-Because, in a sense, he has a good reason to being who he is, and doing what he’s doing.
+It’s because the antagonist, in his own twisted way, actually has a ‘good reason’ for being who he is.
+For being evil.

-His motives are technically bad, hence him being the Antagonist.
-But to the Antagonist…he’s right.
-He believes that what he’s doing is right, and the Protagonist is trying to stop him from doing the right thing!
+His motives are technically bad, hence him being the antagonist.
+But to the antagonist himself…he’s right.
+He believes that what he’s doing is right, and the protagonist is trying to stop him from doing the right thing!